APRN Reports & Statistics

 The National Council Medical Director Institute published a 2017 white paper exploring the shortage of psychiatric providers.

 The Georgetown University Center on Education and the Workforce published a 2015 report analyzing the growing need for qualified nurses.

-The Health Resources and Services Administration (HRSA) conducted the 2012 National Sample Survey of Nurse Practitioners to provide accurate national estimates of the nurse practitioner workforce and to profile their education, certification, and practice patterns.
+The Health Resources and Services Administration (HRSA) provides data on Registered Nurses from 1977-2018 and also conducted the 2012 National Sample Survey of Nurse Practitioners to provide accurate national estimates of the nurse practitioner workforce and to profile their education, certification, and practice patterns.